Lenjuz/merge_conflict/README.md

    # merge_conflict

-for lesson 2 tasks
+    1. some text
+    2. some text
+    3. some text
+    4. some text